AndreiD/UltimateAndroidTemplateRx/README.md

 * Modify applicationId "com.andrei.template" to your package name
 * Check the compileSdkVersion, and buildToolsVersion to be the latest
 * IMPORTANT: Remove the libs that you don't need.
 Add those that you do.
 Profit!
+* Make sure you write nice code by checking with /.gradlew check
 * Star this repository :)

 What it contains
 ------------